MicrosoftDocs/customer-insights/topics/developers/tutorials/metrics-apply-transforms.md

 By default, we store measures per five minute bucket.
 In an hour, you'd have 12 such values.
 If you choose to time-aggregate by 1 hour, you will select minimum, maximum, average, and so on from these values.
 So with an average, you'd get the average of the 12 values.
 With mininum, you'd get the number of calls recorded during the slowest time of that hour.
 Using the same example, you could pick the slowest, or the busiest number recorded per hour for that day.
 In a call center, that could help you decide the minimum number of people to handle calls to minimize the waiting period.

-Please refer to [the transforms reference](/developers/deep-dives/series-transforms) for a complete list.
-Additional transforms are discussed [on the Aria blog](/2018/02/28/maths-transforms/).